Scalable Wake-up of Multi-Channel Single-Hop Radio Networks: A Lower Bound

+for a query~$Q_i$.
+This represents the subset of all stations that transmit on channel~$\beta$ in time step~$i$.

-We use the Iverson's bracket $[\cP]$, where $\cP$ is a statement that is either true or false, defined as follows: $[\cP]=1$ if $\cP$ is true and $[\cP]=0$ if $\cP$ is false.
-We denote by $\cF_{k}^n$ the family of sets with exactly~$k$ elements out of $n$ possible elements, interpreted as $k$-sets of stations taken from all $n$ stations.
+We use the Iverson's bracket $[\cP]$, where $\cP$ is a logical statement, that could be either true or false, defined as follows: $[\cP]=1$ if $\cP$ is true and $[\cP]=0$ if $\cP$ is false.
+We denote by $\cF_{k}^n$ the family of sets with exactly~$k$ elements out of $n$ possible elements, interpreted as $k$-sets of stations taken from among all $n$ stations.

 \begin{lemma} Let $\cA =\{Q_1,Q_2,\ldots,Q_t\}$ be a sequence of queries representing an algorithm.
 There exists a sub-family $\cS \subseteq \cF_{k}^n$ with at least $|\cF_{k}^n|/2^{bt}$ elements such that any two sets $A$ and $B$ in~$\cS$ satisfy